-- Different types of exercise will affect your blood glucose in different ways.
+- Different exercises will affect your glucose in different ways.

 - Proceed gradually.
-First try a session of 10 minutes, monitor your glucose and slowly increase to at least 30 minutes, 5 times per week.
+First, try a session of 10 minutes, monitor your glucose, and slowly increase to at least 30 minutes five times per week.

 - Continue with the balanced diet you currently use to manage your diabetes.